energietransitie/twomes-backoffice-configuration/README.md

 scp -pr duplicati etw:
 ```

 On the server, rename `/root/duplicati/.env.example` to `/root/duplicati/.env` and replace `secret` by the actual root passwords of the MariaDB databases.
-On the server, set the proper IPv4 addres(ses) in `/root/duplicati/docker-compose.yml`.
+Set also the proper IPv4 addres(ses) in `/root/duplicati/.env`.

 On the backup destination, create a directory for each environment (with the name `dev` and `prod`).
 For academic research in the Netherlands, [SURFdive](https://www.surf.nl/surfdrive-bewaar-en-deel-je-bestanden-veilig-in-de-cloud?dst=n1460) or [Research Drive](https://wiki.surfnet.nl/display/RDRIVE/SURF+Research+Drive+wiki) might be a suitable backup destination in combination with the WebDAV protocol.